6: Iteration#

 2

-PRACTICE: Keep dividing a number by 2 until we can’t anymore.
+PRACTICE: Keep dividing a number by 2 (using integer division //) until the result is 0.

 1num = 12000